-For the sake of completeness, we note that if an alternative takeover offer was made, then those shareholders who had already accepted the CNP Offer would not be able to accept those shares into the alternative takeover offer until the CNP Offer lapsed.
+For the sake of completeness, we note that if an alternative takeover offer was made, then those shareholders who had already accepted the CNP Follow-up Offer would not be able to accept those shares into the alternative takeover offer until the CNP Follow-up Offer lapsed.

-2.9 Likelihood of CNP Increasing the Offer Price is Unknown
+2.9 Likelihood of CNPLP Increasing the Offer Price is Unknown

-We are not aware of any intention on CNP's part to increase its offer price.
-However, CNP justified the \$4.50 Offer Price based on recent share trades on Syndex and the Company's asset values as at 31 March 2021.
-First NZ has commissioned up to date valuations of its property portfolio in light of the CNP Offer and the revised valuations are \$3.08 million higher than as at 31 March 2021.
+We are not aware of any intention on CNPLP's part to increase its offer price.
+However, CNPLP justified the \$4.61 Offer Price primarily based on the recent acquisition of a total of 144,609 shares at \$4.61 per share from 2 shareholders who were categorised as "wholesale investors".
+CNPLP is also aware of the Company's asset values disclosed at the time of the CNP Initial Offer in October 2021 and the Fairness Opinion that was prepared in respect of the CNP Initial Offer.

+First NZ has commissioned up to date valuations of its property portfolio in light of the CNP Follow-up Offer and the revised valuations are \$0.15 million higher than as at October 2021.
 The updated valuations are discussed in section 4.5.

-2.10 Advantages of Accepting the CNP Offer
+2.10 Advantages of Accepting the CNP Follow-up Offer

-The CNP Offer provides an opportunity for shareholders to realise cash of \$4.42 per share for some of their shares or possibly all of their shares.
+The CNP Follow-up Offer provides an opportunity for shareholders to realise cash of \$4.61 per share for some of their shares or possibly all of their shares.

-The CNP Offer is for 200,000 shares.
-If CNP receives total acceptances in excess of 200,00 shares, it may accept oversubscriptions at its sole discretion up to a further 750,000 shares.
-If there are oversubscriptions, CNP will deal with all acceptances at its sole discretion.
+The CNP Follow-up Offer is for 750,000 shares.
+If CNPLP receives total acceptances in excess of 750,000 shares, it may accept oversubscriptions at its sole discretion up to a further 2,000,000 shares.
+If there are oversubscriptions, CNPLP will deal with all acceptances at its sole discretion.

 The Company's constitution allows the Board to refuse to register transfers which would see a shareholder left with less than 3,000 shares.
-Therefore shareholders wishing to accept the CNP Offer should:
+Therefore shareholders wishing to accept the CNP Follow-up Offer should: